SkeldJS/HindenburgLoadbalancer/README.md

 # Hindenburg Load-balancer
-Plugins for [Hindenburg](https://github.com/skeldjs/Hindenburg) to either to the server into a _Load-balancer_, or turn your server into a worker for a load-balancer.
+Plugins for [Hindenburg](https://github.com/skeldjs/Hindenburg) to either to the server into a _load-balancer_, or turn your server into a worker for a load-balancer.

 In general, a load-balancer helps distribute load across several servers, "workers", evenly.
 It does this by creating a single access point and redirecting players to the correct server.
 When creating a room, it sends the player to a server with the lowest load, and when joining a room, it sends the player to the server that is currently hosting that room.